Day 1: You’ll arrive at your hotel late afternoon with time to settle-in and freshen-up before dinner this evening.

 Looe is situated on both sides of the River Looe.
 In medieval times East Looe and West Looe were separate towns.
 They are joined by a seven arched bridge, built in 1853.
 This replaced a much earlier bridge from the 15th century and there are still buildings of this period in the town.
 One of Looe’s oldest buildings is the Old Guildhall in East Looe.
 It dates back to around 1500.
 It was formerly the town hall, but now houses the Museum.

-Day 3: After breakfast – a morning trip along the coast to the picturesque fishing port of Brixham
+Day 3: After breakfast – a morning trip along the coast to the picturesque small town of Dartmouth on the west bank of the River Dart.

-Watch the fishing boats come and go with the day’s catch and explore the variety of unique shops all located around the harbourside and the town centre.
+Enjoy the lovely views of the river and explore the variety of unique shops and cosy tea rooms located around the harbourside and the quaint streets.

 We return to Torquay early afternoon so you have the chance to spend some time in your resort.

-Price includes 4 nights D/B/B plus travel and trips out as shown.
-Single Supp £25
+Price includes 3 nights D/B/B plus travel and trips out as shown.
+Single Supplement applies